UNITED STATES

 Contract Rebates, Coupon Redemptions and DSA Fees

 The Company establishes contracts with wholesalers, chain stores, and indirect customers that provide for rebates, sales incentives, DSA fees and other allowances.
 Some customers receive rebates upon attaining established sales volumes.
-Direct rebates are generally rebates paid to direct purchasing customers based on a percentage applied to a direct customer’s purchases from us, including fees paid to wholesalers under our DSAs, as described below.
-Indirect rebates are rebates paid to indirect customers that have purchased our products from a wholesaler under a contract with us.
+Direct rebates are generally rebates paid to direct purchasing customers based on a percentage applied to a direct customer’s purchases from us, including fees paid to

 10